Astriix/Astriix/README.md

 - 👋 Hi, I’m @Astriix
-- 👀 I’m interested in coding and graphic design!
+- 👀 I’m interested in programming and graphic design!
-- 🌱 I’m currently learning french and HTML!
+- 🌱 I’m currently learning AI and Python!
-- ✨ Have a good day! <3
+- ✨ Have a good day!